The 4 types of systemic therapy for breast cancer

 Hormone therapy

 Some types of breast cancer are fueled by natural hormones, such as estrogen or progesterone.
-Your health care provider can order tests to determine if this is the case for your cancer type.
+Your healthcare provider can order tests to determine if this is the case for your cancer type.
 If it is, hormone therapy might be recommended.

 "The most common type of breast cancer, which accounts for about 70% of breast cancers, is the estrogen-receptor-positive, or hormone-receptor-positive, type of breast cancer," says Dr. Goetz.
 "With this type of cancer, we know that cancer cells respond to estrogen or hormones, using them to grow or proliferate.
 When we use hormonal therapy, we're using drugs to either block, remove or substantially downregulate the estrogen receptor."